 \subsection{Desiderata}

-Finite time step integrators for molecular systems cannot hope to reproduce dynamical trajectories of the continuous equations of motion \emph{exactly}.
+Finite time step integrators for molecular systems cannot hope to \emph{exactly} reproduce \jdc{snapshots from the dynamical} trajectories of the continuous equations of motion \jdc{of a real physical system}.
 Imprecision of experimental measurements ensures that simulated initial conditions necessarily deviate from `true' ones, and Lyapunov instability of even deterministic dynamics ensures the rapid chaotic growth of such deviations, making the exact reproduction of a particular trajectory impossible even were it desirable~\cite{Frenkel2002}.
 Moreover, artifacts are inevitably introduced when one discretizes continuous equations of motion in a straightforward manner: dynamical motion increasingly diverges from that of continuous equations of motion with increasing friction and/or time step.
 Instead, the goal is often to reproduce certain statistical (often observable) properties of the system, especially in terms of correlation functions and (possibly time-dependent) ensemble expectations given a set of initial conditions.
 Thus, a desirable approximation scheme should share certain statistical and dynamical properties of the ensemble of trajectories associated with the exact equations of motion, in lieu of being able to exactly integrate trajectories.